SchlossLab/severe-CDI/paper/paper.md

 events which are a more salient outcome to prevent.
 Among the models predicting severe outcomes, those trained on the full datasets performed best with an NNS of 4 for the all-cause definition, 6 for the attributable definition, and 3 for the pragmatic definition.
-For context, prior studies predicted CDI-attributable severity using whole Electronic Health Record data extracted two days after diagnosis and from a smaller set of manually curated variables, achieving precision values of 0.417 (NNS = 2.4) for the EHR model and 0.167 (NNS = 6.0) for the curated model at the 95th percentile of risk (Li et al. 2019; Rao et al. 2015). <!-- TODO what about NNS on day of diagnosis? --> Multiplying the NNS of the OTU-based models by the estimated NNT of 10 for fidaxomicin yields NNB values of 40 for all-cause severity, 60 for attributable severity, and 30 for pragmatic severity.
+Multiplying the NNS of the OTU-based models by the estimated NNT of 10 for fidaxomicin yields NNB values of 40 for all-cause severity, 60 for attributable severity, and 30 for pragmatic severity.
 Thus, in a